YaleMenus/yaledining/README.md

 # yaledining [![PyPI version](https://badge.fury.io/py/yaledining.svg)](https://badge.fury.io/py/yaledining)

-> Python library for interfacing with the Yale Dining API.
+> Python library for interfacing with the Yale Dining API, supporting the entire documented API plus undocumented endpoints.

 [API documentation](https://developers.yale.edu/yale-dining)

 ## Guiding principles
 This API seeks to enable Pythonic code using Yale Dining API data.
-For this reason, original names and unpleasant styles of data storage and access are often overridden.
+For this reason, names and suboptimal data storage styles are often overridden.

 For example:
-- Names are put in standardized, Pythonic snake case (eg: `DININGLOCATIONNAME` becomes `dining_location_name`)
+- Names are put in standardized, Pythonic snake case (eg: `ISDEFAULTMEAL` becomes `is_default_meal`)
 - Some clumsy naming is redone entirely (eg: locations' `ID_LOCATION` field simply is called `id` since the fact that it identifies a `Location` is implicit)
 - More intuitive types are used, for example booleans over 0/1 integers
 - `Location`'s `GEOLOCATION` property, while still accessible through `geolocation`, can be accessed through `latitude` and `longitude` propeties as well
 - `Location` managers can be accessed as their own objects through the tuple `Location.managers`, with easier `name` and `email` properties
 - Menu data from the API is split into `Meal` and `Item` objects to decrease data duplication and increase clarity
-- `Meal` date and time fields use `datetime` and `time`
+- `Meal` date and time fields use `datetime.date` and `datetime.time`

 If you do **NOT** desire to use these enhancements, you may get the `raw` property of an object this wrapper returns:
 ```py